 More information is available here: Thinker’s Keys

 Teachers and TAs have been trained in the use of De Bono’s “6 Thinking Hats”.
 They are a tool that enables children to structure their thinking by using one type of thinking at a time.
 Children are encouraged to use different hats to encourage a wider perspective of thinking.
+We have also introduced our own ‘Purple Hat’ that enables pupils to edit and improve their work.

 More information is available here: Thinking Hats